BSC-side PCU socket interface for paging and RACH

 - on a BTS-located PCU there is a 1:1 mapping for PCU and BTS.
 So both ends of the socket don't need any further addressing information.
 In the case of a BSC-located PCU, this is different.
 There might be many BTSs connected to a single BSC, so when we pass around paging and RACH requests, we need to make sure from/for which BTS they actually were.
 The architecture is not quite clear yet.
 It might actually make sense to run one osmo-pcu process for each BTS, resulting in many PCUs connecting to one BSC...

-#2 Updated by dexter almost 3 years ago
+#2 Updated by dexter about 3 years ago

 had a closer look at pcu_if.h, pcuif_proto.h and pcu_sock.c